gsolutionske/gsolutionske.github.io/README.md

-# gsolutionske.github.io
+# gitus-website

 This is the Gitus Solutions company website repository.
-The live version is accessible at http://gitus-solution.com/
+The live version is accessible at https://jgithaiga.github.io/gitus-website/